rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 # rafaelromao

-## A 34 key split keyboard on a planck platform, optimized for programmers.
+## A 34 keys split keyboard on a planck platform, optimized for programmers.

 ![img](https://i.imgur.com/odzZLMc.jpg)